 \section{Results}

-For the factorization experiment, we tuned the learning rate and the upsampling factor of the new-words data on the development split of the new-words dataset.
-In Figure \ref{fig:newwords} the results can be seen for learning rate $10^{-4}$ and upsampling factor $10^5$ (this corresponds to approximately half new and baseline data in each batch).
-We compare adding factorization weights to the whole model and to only the decoder.
-We report only F1-score (evaluated only on the new words) because the precision of all approaches is very high ($> -3.1pt98\,\%$) and therefore recall strongly correlates with F1-score.
+For the factorization experiment, we tuned the learning rate and the upsampling factor of the new-words data on the development split of the new-words data set.
+In Figure \ref{fig:newwords} the results can be seen for the learning rate $10^{-4}$ and the upsampling factor $10^5$ (this corresponds to approximately half new and baseline data in each batch).
+We compare the addition of factorization weights to the whole model and to only the decoder.
+We report only the F1 score (evaluated only on the new words) because the precision of all approaches is very high ($> -3.1pt98\,\%$) and therefore the recall strongly correlates with the F1 score.

-On the left of Figure \ref{fig:newwords}, we see the amount of factorization parameters versus the F1-score evaluated on the new words.
-Until the point $k=4$ the performance increases for both the factorized decoder and the factorized encoder and decoder and the model is able to use the additional flexibility.
+On the left of Figure \ref{fig:newwords}, we see the amount of factorization parameters versus the F1 score evaluated on the new words.
+Until the point $k=4$, the performance increases for both the factorized decoder and the factorized encoder and decoder, and the model is able to use the additional flexibility.
 Generally, the model with factorized encoder and decoder is better than the model with only factorized decoder.
-On the other hand, adapting only the factorized decoder is faster by approximately a factor of two to five.
+However, adapting only the factorized decoder is faster by approximately a factor of two to five.
 For comparison, the memory-enhanced ASR model trained for the continual learning experiment scores recall 0.721, precision 0.964 and F1-score 0.825 when using a memory containing all new words from the eval split.
-On the right of Figure \ref{fig:newwords}, the number of samples per new word versus the F1-score is shown for each category.
+On the right of Figure \ref{fig:newwords}, the number of samples per new word versus the F1 score is shown for each category.
 We see a similar behavior for all categories and that the performance increases when adapting with more samples per new word.
-For four and five samples per new word the performance does not increase anymore, probably since there are not many new words for which that number of samples is available (see Figure \ref{fig:hist}).
+For four and five samples per new word, the performance does not increase anymore, probably since there are not many new words for which that number of samples is available.
 Furthermore, acronyms seem to work best, possibly due to the small number of characters each part of the acronym can be, followed by named entities and special words.